lolzio5/PiTrainer/README.md

 **--> TO DO**

-- Connect via HTTP/MQTT to server and/or app
-- Implement rep counting locally (done), and package data
+- Test rep counting
-- Develop and test algorithim to qualify data
+- Package and send data correctly